 2.7) Spend Some Time at The Powerhouse Arena

-If you’re a reader, Powerhouse Arena should be at the top of your list of things to do in DUMBO because it’s more than simply a bookstore.
+If you’re a reader, Powerhouse Arena should be at the top of your list while visiting DUMBO because it’s more than simply a bookstore.
 Powerhouse Books, a publisher, debuted The Arena in 2006.
 Recognized for standing as a center for imaginative expression and thought, the Powerhouse Arena is the residence of the widely popular art book publisher called the Powerhouse Books.

-Powerhouse Arena speaks to the artists of DUMBO with a variety of design and photography publications in addition to sponsoring a number of well-known New York events.
-They also include a wide selection of non-fiction, lifestyle, New York-themed, and other books.
+Powerhouse Arena speaks to the artists of DUMBO with a variety of design and photography publications, in addition to sponsoring some well-known New York events.
+They also include various non-fiction, lifestyle, and New York-themed books.

 The hall of the Powerhouse Arena functions as a gallery, bookshop, and boutique simultaneously.
-When it comes to jewellery, clothing, stationery, gifts, and more, Powerhouse is unbeatable!
+When it comes to jewelry, clothing, stationery, gifts, and more, Powerhouse is unbeatable!

-Be sure to check out their children’s book section, which is regarded as the greatest in New York City, if you’re travelling with kids or have kids at home.
+Check out their children’s book section, regarded as the greatest in New York City, if you travel with or have kids at home.
 They are also among our top choices for Brooklyn’s best independent bookshops!

 Here, tourists can view landmark demonstrations and appreciate excellent and dazzling style, fashion, pop culture, melody, and photography exhibitions.